Brazil court removes Rio governor over corruption - France 24

 The investigation is mainly focused on allegations his administration stole emergency funds for field hospitals, ventilators and medicine to fight the new coronavirus.

-"I'm being politically massacred because there are powerful interests who don't want me governing this state," Witzel said in a televised address from his official residence.
+"I'm being politically massacred because there are powerful interests who don't want me governing this state," he said in a televised address from his official residence, where he will be allowed to remain pending the outcome of the case.

-"The president has made extremely serious but frivolous accusations against me, because he thinks I'm going to be a presidential candidate" in Brazil's 2022 elections.
+"The president has made extremely serious but frivolous accusations against me, because he thinks I'm going to be a presidential candidate" in Brazil's 2022 elections, he said.

 Rio is second only to Sao Paulo in infections and deaths from the virus in Brazil, which is in turn the country hit second-hardest in the world, after the United States, with nearly 3.8 million cases and 120,000 people dead.